Guide to studying Prosthetics & Orthotics

-Prosthetics & Orthotics help people with their ability to move their bodies freely usingf technology.
+Prosthetics & Orthotics help people with their ability to move their bodies freely using technology.

 Orthotists create and fit surgical devices like splints and braces to existing body parts.
 This helps correct issues or deformities in bones, muscles or nerves.

-Solutions can be temporary or permanent, and help to relieve pain, improve movement or prevent physical issues from becoming worse.
+Solutions can be temporary or permanent and help relieve pain, improve movement, or prevent physical issues from worsening.

 During a Prosthetics & Orthotics course, you’ll learn how to assess and treat patients effectively.
-This area of healthcare can drastically improve peoples’ quality of life.
+This area of healthcare can drastically improve people's quality of life.
 You could help someone stand, walk or even run again.
-You might even prevent patients from having limbs amputated.
+You might even prevent patients from having their limbs amputated.